What Is DevOps? Basic Concepts, Differences from Agile Development, and Benefits

 Operate

-After release, operations means maintenance and management to continuously provide the product or service.
 It includes monitoring servers and application software and responding when trouble occurs.

 Monitor